Here’s How You Can Avoid Misinformation and Protect Yourself

 - Monkeypox was taken more seriously and media coverage increased when two children contracted MPX

-- Gay sex, slut shaming, and reports of “promiscuity” continue to be targeted and reported
+- Reports of targeting Gay sex, slut shaming, and reports of “promiscuity”

 - There is a sense of panic around MPX as reporting has spun this as a “gay disease”